simeononsecurity/simeononsecurity.ch/content/articles/building-a-human-firewall_-training-employees-in-cybersecurity/index.en.md

 * **Behavioral Changes and Compliance:** Tracking changes in employee behavior, such as adherence to security policies and procedures, and compliance with best practices.
 * **Incident and Breach Data Analysis:** Analyzing incident and breach data to determine if there has been a reduction in security incidents and breaches as a result of the training.
 * **Return on Investment (ROI):** Quantifying the financial impact of the training program by comparing the costs associated with the program to the benefits gained.
-* **Benchmarking and Comparing Performance:** Comparing the performance of employees who have undergone training with those who have not, or with industry benchmarks, to evaluate the effectiveness of the program.
+* **Benchmarking and Comparing Performance:** Comparing the performance of employees who have undergone training with those who haven't, or with industry benchmarks, to evaluate the effectiveness of the program.

 To effectively measure the impact of cybersecurity training, organizations should establish clear objectives, define relevant metrics, and implement appropriate evaluation methods.
 Regular assessments should be conducted to track progress and identify areas for improvement.
 By continuously monitoring and evaluating the effectiveness of training, organizations can ensure that their employees are well-equipped to defend against cyber threats.